RunKingProgram/HiRRM/README.md

 |4 |14.3|3|
 ...

-#### fixeffect
-fixeffect is the column number of time-dependent fixed factors,such as population stratification and sex, default by NULL.
+If there is time-dependent fixed factors,such as population stratification and sex, it should be placed before anylized trait and it will be corrected automatically
 For example (as "phenotype2.txt" file):

 |id|sex|trait | time|